jkreileder/cf-ips-to-hcloud-fw/README.md

     ./cf-ips-to-hcloud-fw-venv/bin/cf-ips-to-hcloud-fw -h
     ```

-You should see the usage information for cf-ips-to-hcloud-fw.
+You should see the usage information for `cf-ips-to-hcloud-fw`.

+> [!TIP]
+> To upgrade `cf-ips-to-hcloud-fw` in your virtual environment, run
+> `./cf-ips-to-hcloud-fw-venv/bin/pip3 install --upgrade cf-ips-to-hcloud-fw`.

 ### Docker and Kubernetes